Kinescope: Decline

-US television networks continued to make kinescopes of their daytime dramas available (many of which still aired live into the late 1960s) as late as 1969 for their smaller network affiliates that did not yet have videotape capability but wished to time-shift the network programming.
+In the late 1960s, U.S. television networks continued to make kinescopes of their daytime dramas available, many of which still aired live during that time period, for their smaller network affiliates that did not yet have videotape capability but wished to time-shift the network programming.
 Some of these programs aired up to two weeks after their original dates, particularly in Alaska and Hawaii.
 Many episodes of programs from the 1960s survive only through kinescoped copies.

 In Australia, kinescopes were still being made of some evening news programs as late as 1977, if they were recorded at all.
 A recording of a 1975 episode of Australian series This Day Tonight is listed on the National Archives of Australia website as a kinescope, while surviving episodes of the 1978 drama series The Truckies also exist as kinescopes, indicating that the technology was still being used by the ABC at that point.

 Until the early 1960s, much of the BBC's output, and British television in general, was broadcast live, and entire drama productions were performed live for a second time until recording methods improved.
-Eventually, telerecordings would be used to preserve a programme for repeat showings.
-In the UK, telerecordings continued to be made after the introduction of commercial broadcast videotape in 1958 as they possessed several distinct advantages.
+Eventually, telerecordings would be used to preserve a program for repeat showings.
+In the UK, telerecordings continued to be made after the introduction of commercial broadcast videotape in 1958, as they possessed several distinct advantages.
 Firstly, they were easier to transport and more durable than videotape.
 Secondly, they could be used in any country regardless of the television broadcasting standard, which was not true of videotape.
-Later, the system could be used to make black-and-white copies of color programs for sale to television stations that were not yet broadcasting in colour.
+Later, the system could be used to make black-and-white copies of color programs for sale to television stations that were not yet broadcasting in color.

 The system was largely used for black-and-white reproduction.
-Although some colour telerecordings were made, they were generally in the minority as by the time colour programs were widely needed for sale, video standards conversion was easier and higher quality and the price of videotape had become much reduced.
-Before videotape became the exclusive recording format during the early to mid-1980s, any (colour) video recordings used in documentaries or filmed program inserts were usually transferred onto film.
+Although some color telerecordings were made, they were generally in the minority as by the time color programs were widely needed for sale, video standards conversion was easier and higher quality and the price of videotape had become much reduced.
+Before videotape became the exclusive recording format during the early to mid-1980s, any (color) video recordings used in documentaries or filmed program inserts were usually transferred onto film.